 No holiday would be complete without a freshly made batch of homemade slime.
-Cookies too I suppose.
-I just happen to be much better at whipping up homemade slime then I am whipping up homemade cookies.
-Maybe that’s why we have a scented gingerbread slime!
-Our best holiday slimes for Christmas science activities are sure to please kids of all ages this Christmas season.
-We might have gone a little slime crazy with all of the slimes we have made over the past year!
-But seriously…can one ever have too many STEM activities for kids?
+Well homemade cookies too, I suppose!
+I just happen to be much better at whipping up slime then I am making homemade cookies.
+Here are our best holiday slime recipes that are sure to please kids of all ages this Christmas season.

 BEST HOLIDAY SLIMES FOR CHRISTMAS!

-At first, I thought this slime making thing was going to be super hard, and that I would never be able to get right.
+At first, I thought making slime was going to be super hard, and that I would never be able to get right.
 But then I tried it and loved it.
 Of course, there was trial and error involved, but we were committed to making slime as easy as possible.
 Then we couldn’t stop!
-Plus, I loved the science experiment for kids aspect!
+Plus, I loved the slime science aspect!

-The base for any of these slimes uses our 4 now 5 basic slime recipes (click here) with the common slime activators which include saline solution and baking soda, borax powder, or liquid starch.
+The base for any of these slime recipes below is one of the common slime activators which are saline solution and baking soda, borax powder, or liquid starch.